Convex-Dev/convex-web/src/main/resources/markdown/getting_started.md

 - [Convex Discord](https://discord.gg/fsnCxEM)

-And also please check out the Convex-Dev discord if you would like to get involved with the open source development and bounty programme!
+And also please check out the Convex-Dev discord if you would like to get involved with the open source development and bounty program!

 - [Convex-Dev GitHub](https://github.com/orgs/Convex-Dev)